Self-Portrait (Dürer, Munich): Provenance

 The portrait was likely donated or sold by Dürer to the Nuremberg city council.
 It was probably on continuous public display in Nuremberg from just before Dürer's death in 1528 until 1805, when it was sold to the Bavarian royal collection.
 It is now in the Alte Pinakothek in Munich, Germany.
-Nuremberg had had a copy made a few years earlier, which replaced the original on display in the City Hall.

 Dürer was highly conscious of his self-image, and painted two earlier self-portraits: one in 1493 now in the Musée du Louvre, and another in 1498, now in the Museo del Prado.
 He also inserted self-portraits in other paintings, and made self-portrait drawings, although, he did not portray himself in any of his prints.
 At least twelve self-portrait images survive, as well as the lost gouache Dürer sent to Raphael c 1515.